The kidneys are a pair of fist-sized organs located at the bottom of the rib cage. There is one kidney on each side of

 - have high blood pressure

 - have other family members with chronic kidney disease

 - are elderly

 Your doctor will first determine whether you belong in any of the high-risk groups.
 They will then run some tests to see if your kidneys are functioning properly.
 These tests may include:

 Glomerular filtration rate (GFR)

 This test will measure how well your kidneys are working and determine the stage of kidney disease.

 Ultrasound or computed tomography (CT) Scan

 Your doctor may request a urine sample to test for albumin.
 Albumin is a protein that can be passed into your urine when your kidneys are damaged.

 Creatinine is a waste product.
 It’s released into the blood when creatine (a molecule stored in muscle) is broken down.
 The levels of creatinine in your blood will increase if your kidneys aren’t working properly.

 Treatment for kidney disease usually focuses on controlling the underlying cause of the disease.
 This means your doctor will help you better manage your blood pressure, blood sugar, and cholesterol levels.
 They may use one or more of the following methods to treat kidney disease.

 Drugs and medication

-Your doctor will either prescribe ACE inhibitors (such as lisinopril and ramipril) or ARBs (such as irbesartan and olmesartan).
+Your doctor will either prescribe angiotensin-converting enzyme (ACE) inhibitors, such as lisinopril and ramipril, or angiotensin receptor blockers (ARBs), such as irbesartan and olmesartan.
 These are blood pressure medications that can slow the progression of kidney disease.
 Your doctor may prescribe these medications to preserve kidney function, even if you don’t have high blood pressure.

 You may also be treated with cholesterol drugs (such as simvastatin).
 These medications can reduce blood cholesterol levels and help maintain kidney health.
 Depending on your symptoms, your doctor may also prescribe drugs to relieve swelling and treat anemia (decrease in the number of red blood cells).

 Dietary and lifestyle changes